robotarium/quadtarium-python-simulator/README.md

 ``pip install -e .``

 ### Coding up your own experiment using this simulator
-1. Move your file to the `quadcopter-simulation-python` directory
+1. Move your file to the `quadtarium-python-simulator` directory
 1. Make sure it has similar syntax to the example files (`examples/go_to_point.py` is a good starting point)
 1. run `python [your file]`